cyberbotics/webots-doc/guide/tutorial-5-compound-solid-and-physics-attributes-15-minutes.md

 ContactProperties nodes contains other fields.

 > **Hands on**:
-Search in the `Reference Manual` how to add a linear damping on all the objects, how to unset the auto-disable feature and how to use the inertia matrix.
+Search in the `Reference Manual` how to add a linear damping on all the objects, how to use the inertia matrix and how to use the physicsDisableTime property.

 ### Conclusion